 Appointments are 30-60 minutes long, depending on how many questions you have.

 You won’t feel rushed, and you will have plenty of time to discuss any concerns or questions you have regarding your pregnancy and upcoming birth.
-Older children are very welcome at prenatals– there are quiet toys available, and children are always included in the process (getting to help listen to the baby, etc.)
+Children are very welcome at prenatals– there are quiet toys available, and kids are always included in the process (getting to help listen to the baby, etc.)

 Throughout your prenatal care, your midwives will be screening for potential complications using basic physical assessment, assessing baby’s growth through palpation and measuring fundal height, assessing heart tones, blood work, urinalysis, and further testing as necessary or desired.

 We typically use a doppler to listen to baby’s heart tones, but we do have a fetoscope and pinard horn available, if you wish to avoid ultrasound waves prenatally.

 Labor & Birth

 As during your prenatal care, your midwife will work proactively during labor and birth to prevent complications, and will also be doing basic screening of your physical well-being as needed; monitoring temperature, blood pressure, urinalysis, etc. Your midwife will monitor your baby’s heartbeat with a doppler, a handheld machine that uses ultrasound to listen to fetal heart tones intermittently throughout your labor and birth.

 We will usually be in contact during early labor, and depending on your history and how well you are coping, we will decide when you need

 your midwife at your house.

 When the midwives arrive, they will set up their supplies and emergency equipment and provide whatever support you are needing and wanting.
 Rebecca is happy to fill a doula role and provide emotional support, talking you through contractions, offering back pressure and more.